soniah/blog/content/posts/2008-12-18-oracle-how-to-purge-old-rman-backups.md

 <!--more-->

-Here&#8217;s how to correctly purge old RMAN backups when storage runs out of space (thanks Nakrob):
+Here's how to correctly purge old RMAN backups when storage runs out of space (thanks Nakrob):

 <pre>Do not use rm to remove files.
 You must do it via RMAN.